 Children love to explore new and interesting objects.
 Be sure to collect items with different textures, shapes, and sizes.

 There are lots of fun ways to practice geometry with young children.
-In this category we are exploring: 2D shapes, 3D shapes, shape attributes, and positional phrases.
+In this category we are exploring: 2D shapes, 3D solids, shape attributes, and positional phrases.

 Which Shape is Missing?